- Latin America

 - Video Library

-Tha Bo, Thailand English Teaching Q and A with Robert Sohigian
+Tha Bo, Thailand English Teaching Q & A with Robert Sohigian

 TELL US ABOUT YOURSELF

 How old are you?

 If you have traveled abroad in the past, where have you been?

 Scotland, England, Ireland, Italy, Germany, Switzerland, Amsterdam, Prague

 If you have studied abroad in the past, where did you study?

 What sparked your interest in going to teach English abroad?

 I wanted to travel and I wanted a job where I would feel the reward of success daily.
 If I teach a good lesson, students will show me that by getting themselves involved and asking questions.
 If the class is engaged, then I have done my job well!